Alan Quinn

-Alan Quinn (born 13 June 1979 in Dublin) is an Irish former professional footballer who played as a midfielder.
+Alan Quinn (born 13 June 1979) is an Irish former professional footballer who played as a midfielder.

 He is one of nine brothers; both Stephen and Keith were on the books at Alan's former club, Sheffield United while another brother, Gerry, played for St Patrick's Athletic in the League of Ireland, the club which his cousin Joe Redmond also plays for.
-Quinn has also played for Sheffield Wednesday, and is the only player to have scored for both teams in the Steel City derby.
+Quinn also played for Sheffield Wednesday, and is the only player to have scored for both teams in the Steel City derby.
 During his playing career he also played for Sunderland and Ipswich Town.

 Club career

 Quinn played youth football in Dublin for Old Church United, Manortown United and Cherry Orchard.

 Sheffield Wednesday

 Quinn started his English club career at Sheffield Wednesday, making his first appearance as a substitute during 1997–98 and his first start the following season.
-After two games in his first two seasons his career took off during 1999–00 and he eventually played 178 League and Cup games for Wednesday, scoring 17 times.
+After two games in his first two seasons his career took off during 1999–2000 and he eventually played 178 League and Cup games for Wednesday, scoring 17 times.

-After 6 games on loan to Sunderland, and winning OwlsOnline.com player of the year award for the 2002–03 season he moved to Wednesday's rivals Sheffield United on a free transfer in 2004 after no clubs came in with a bid for the out of favour player.
+After six games on loan to Sunderland, and winning OwlsOnline.com player of the year award for the 2002–03 season he moved to Wednesday's rivals Sheffield United on a free transfer in 2004 after no clubs came in with a bid for the out of favour player.